Skip to main content

 Set the sync interval

-Choose how often Breadbox polls your banks for new transactions.
-The default is every 12 hours.
-You can change this at any time from the admin dashboard.
+Pick how often Breadbox polls your banks for new transactions.
+The default is 12 hours.
+You can change it at any time from the admin dashboard.

 4